 Christopher Gore MBACP (accred), Msc, BA, Dip.

 My name is Chris Gore and I am a BACP accredited Psychodynamic Counsellor/Psychotherapist with over 20 years experience of working with individuals and groups in many different settings.
-I offer short or longer-term therapy to individuals.
+I offer short or longer-term therapy to individuals, couples and groups.
 I have a wide range of experience in helping others to learn, grow emotionally and to tackle some very challenging situations.

 I have a particular interest in how feelings of shame can impact on one's self-worth and inhibit the potential to live a creative and fulfilling life.
 My work involves, amongst many other things, trying to understand the role shame, guilt, loss and unresolved grief can have on one's life.
 How certain feelings can be puzzling and problematic to oneself and perhaps to your wider network.